-Your independent observing project paper is worth 27 out of your total 150 points for lab this semester, representing 18% of your total lab grade, or worth just under 2 regular weekly labs, and is due at the start of class during your second-to-last week of lab.
+Your independent observing project paper is worth 60 points out of your total points for lab this semester (the equivalent of 3 lab worksheet grades) and is due at the start of lab during your last week of lab.

 Your paper should be 2 pages in length (double spaced, 12 pt. font) with a figure; the figure should not be more than a third of a page in size.
 Citations do not count toward the paper length.